 The cost of prescription medications continues to climb with no end in sight.
 Not surprisingly, one in four people has difficulty affording their prescription medications.
-Use these tips to help increase your patients’ medication adherence and to help them reduce out of pocket costs on prescriptions.
+Use these four tips to help increase your patients’ medication adherence and to help them reduce out of pocket costs on prescriptions.

 1. Initiate the conversation: ask patients about prescription coverage, co-pays and if they can afford their medications.